MicrosoftDocs/query-docs/query-languages/dax/partitionby-function-dax.md

 ## Remarks

-This function can only be used within a [WINDOW](window-function-dax.md) function expression.
+This function can only be used within a window function expression.

 ## Example